Translated into “Quebec Summer Festival” in English, the Festival d’été de Quebec is one of, if not the, largest outdoor music events in Canada.

 Quebec’s Summer Festival

-In non-pandemic years the festival is one of the biggest parties of the summer.
-It takes place over 11 days and attracts over a million people during that time.
+The festival is one of the biggest parties of the summer.
+It takes place over 11 days and attracts over a million people during that time (at least it did before the pandemic).
 There are artists from all sorts of musical genres meaning that there is usually something for everyone.
-The 2022 event is scheduled to be more of a return to normal with a festival from July 7th to 17th headlined by Rage Against the Machine.
+The 2024 event happens from July 3 to 13 in 2025.

 There is not just one venue either.
-While the main stage is located at the Plains of Abraham, there are usually about nine other venues set up around downtown Quebec City.
-Recent festivals prior to 2020 had over 200 different artists performing.
+While the main stage is located at the Plains of Abraham, there are a number of other venues set up around downtown Quebec City.
 The whole event is non-stop music!

 Street performers often set themselves up in the paths between the different stages, providing further kinds of entertainment.
 There are usually kid-friendly activities too!
 If you go downtown during festival time, you’re definitely going to notice what’s happening.